NetApp-openstack-dev/openstack-docs/source/manila/deployment_choice/section_creating_service_catalog.rst

          ONTAP storage 9.4 or greater.
 The user should guarantee that the scheduler will allocate the share to a backend with those criteria, otherwise the NFS Extra Specs will have no effect.

+.. [#f5] FPolicy works for backends with and without share server management.
+         When using NetApp backends with SVM administrator accounts, make sure that the assigned access-control role has access set to ``all`` for ``vserver fpolicy`` directory.

+         To properly work, ``netapp:fpolicy_extensions_to_include`` or
+         ``netapp:fpolicy_extensions_to_exclude`` must be set, while
+         ``netapp:fpolicy_file_operations`` can be optionally configured.
+You
+         can change backend's default ``netapp:fpolicy_file_operations``
+         value by updating your manila configuration file.`See :ref:`without-share` and :ref:`with-share` for more details.

+         FPolicy in Manila is supported by CIFS, NFSv3 and NFSv4 protocols.
+         Please check ONTAP documentation for more details on compatibility between protocol versions and clients.

+         This feature does not work with ":ref:`share-replicas`" to avoid failures on replica promotion, due to lack of FPolicy resources in the destination SVM.